 (it’s) now or never: something needs to be done or the opportunity may never happen again.

 - Next year were going to try to start a family so I feel it’s now or never to backpack through South America.

-- Don’t ever say it’s now or never with going overseas, you can always take your children with you!
+- Don’t ever say it’s now or never about traveling overseas.
+You can always take your children with you!

-- I've almost finished by problem set but this last equation is a hard nut to crack—can you take a look and try to help me?
+- I've almost finished the problem set but this last equation is a hard nut to crack—can you take a look and try to help me?